datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

    sample_means500[i] <- mean(samp)
    }

-# code to let us put two plots side by side
+# code to let us put two plots on top of each other
 par(mfrow = c(2, 1))
 # code to make the x-axis of the plots consistent so we can compare
 xlimits <- range(sample_means50)